 3) 20 and 22 carbon fatty acids-

 Like obligate carnivores , humans have an ineffective ability to chain elongate and desaturate 18 carbon fatty acids to form their product 22 and 20 carbon fatty acids.
-Since these fatty acids are crucial for the function of the cell membrane and brain tissue among other things , then evolutionary reductions in the enzymes desaturase and elongase activity, which are the enzymes responsible for removing two hydrogen atoms from a fatty acid, creating a carbon/carbon double bond and catalyse the elongation of an aliphatic chain.
+Since these fatty acids are crucial for the function of the cell membrane and brain tissue among other things , then evolutionary reductions in the enzymes desaturase and elongase activity, which are the enzymes responsible for removing two hydrogen atoms from a fatty acid, creating a carbon/carbon double bond and catalyse the elongation of an aliphatic chain can be problematic if not enough of these fatty acids could be obtained.
 This indicates 22 and 20 carbon fatty acids must have been obtained via the diet, 20 and 22 fatty acids are found mostly in animal food.
 Although they can be found in plant foods the amount in plant sources are only trace quantities, and it is more likely that animal tissue was the main source of 22 and 20 carbon fatty acids available to our Hominid ancestors.
 This indicates that animal foods were increasingly incorporated into our ancestor’s diet instead of them being synthesized from 18 carbon plant fatty acid.

 Physiological and morphological adaptations-